 Day trips from Istanbul Part 1: Ephesus

 We were off to our very first day trip from Istanbul to Ephesus the very next day after landing in the capital.
 We flew into Izmir (the third largest city in Turkey) and then were transported to our tour van, waiting for us some 100 miles (or what seemed like a really far flung place) with a very chatty tour guide waiting patiently for us.
 The name of the guide evades me completely now, but he was the best one in the entire trip.
 His English was fluent and he was quite the repository of knowledge, which was great, since you definitely need that in a country like Turkey, where ‘antiquity’ is everyone’s favorite word (they have more than 10,000 years of history to justify its usage).
 He was a historian, linguist, botanist all rolled into one with some southern sass thrown in for good measure.
 Plus, he had an indomitable sense of humor which made the tour on a scorching summer day seem easy breezy.
 Although much of what we did can be crammed in a single day (see Efendi Travels day tours for details), we did stay overnight at a hotel in Kusadasi, a charming sea-side resort next to the beautiful Aegean sea.
+For more on Turkish sea side activities, do read this Turkey beach resorts Guide to plan your trip to the Turkish riviera.
 The hotel room was tiny, yet good enough for one night.
 Plus, the place was right next to the sea, and therefore provided a breathtaking view of the azure blue water in the morning from the terrace during breakfast (complimentary).
 Scroll down below for our adventure in Ephesus.

 Day 1 of our day trips from Istanbul consisted of a visit to the House of the Virgin Mary (it’s believed that she spent her last years in Turkey after the crucifiction of Jesus), the temple of Diana/Artemis (one of the seven wonders of the ancient world which no one was interested in seeing anyway and consisted of a desolate monolithic rock structure jutting out of a bog with two adorable guard/water dogs swimming there) and finally a thorough tour of the ancient city of Ephesus.
 In between, we had lunch at a really charming road side make-shift restaurant and sampled the lip-smacking local cuisine (very different from the touristy mush that you get in Istanbul).
 In an effort to enhance our appreciation for local arts, our guide took us to a carpet weaving factory as well as a family owned Iznik pottery store (with an adjacent workshop) where we totally caved in and got ourselves a few goodies.
 A word of advice here: Its best to purchase local art in its place of craftsmanship or as close to it as possible since they cost an arm and a leg by the time they reach the stores of Istanbul.
 Also, you need to bargain REALLY HARD if you are in the mood to be a proud owner of a Turkish rug.
 They are handmade and jaw-dropping beautiful, but also heart-stopping expensive (priced in Dollars, no less).
 The Ottomans are conducive to bargaining, so do not hesitate to bring out the Jewish/Dutch/Indian side out of you and go full throttle at bargaining.
 We tested our “desi” (Hindi slang for South Asian) pride against the Ottomans with some hardcore bargaining, and after a silly handshake like gesture, nabbed a beautiful small-med size turquoise rug for ourselves.